-6.1.2 Mobile Studio on the Oracle Technology Network
+5.1.2 Mobile Studio on the Oracle Technology Network

-Visit Mobile Studio hosted on the Oracle Technology Network (http://www.otn.oracle.com/wireless) for an example of how Mobile Studio can be branded and integrated into an existing website.
-Any developer, systems integrator or independent software vendor with access to the Internet can use this instance to quickly build and test mobile applications that are immediately accessible from any device.
+Visit Mobile Studio hosted on the Oracle Technology Network for an example of how Mobile Studio can be branded and integrated into an existing web site.
+Any developer, systems integrator or independent software vendor with access to the Internet can use this instance to quickly build and test applications that are immediately accessible from any device.
 This unique environment allows companies to benefit from faster time to market, increased productivity and a dramatically simplified testing cycles.

-6.2 Getting Started with Mobile Studio
+5.2 Getting Started with Mobile Studio